 4. The North Face Jester Backpack

 This travel backpack was my go to backpack for the last 5 years.
-At £44.99 on Amazon it represents good value.
+Retailing from $99 on Amazon US and from £44.99 on Amazon UK it is a pretty solid value for money option.
 North Face rucksacks are excellent quality plus with a weight of just 600 grams this offers you the lightest carry on option.
 Plus you also have a generous 30 litres space.
 The Jester features a large main compartment with front accessory pocket with organiser and key clip, a bungee system on upper pack face, mesh water-bottle pockets, a removable hipbelt, a large reflective patch for nighttime visibility and a carry handle.
 Dimensions are H48 x W33 x D18cm.

 5 Lefrik Nomad Backpack

 If you are looking for something lightweight, stylish and perfect for weekend trips-my 5th and final recommendation is Lefrik’s Nomad Backpack.
 Product of a Madrid based startup, this is your perfect weekend carry on luggage option.